cysouw/diathesis/text/c09_adverbials.md

   (= Bücher werden *weiterhin* gelesen.)
 :::

-To obtain an indication of the kind of verbs with which the continuative *weiter-* is used, I classified the examples listed in the DWDS dictionary.^[Attested on https://www.dwds.de/wb/weiter-, accessed 3 September 2022.]
+To obtain an indication of the kind of verbs with which the continuative *weiter-* is used, I classified the examples listed in the ~~DWDS~~ dictionary.^[Attested on https://www.dwds.de/wb/weiter-, accessed 3 September 2022.]
 Manner-of-movement verbs are quite frequent, probably because this is the class of verbs with which the temporal interpretation originated.
-However, other kinds of verbs are likewise widespread.
-So, different from inchoative *los-* as discussed previously ([@sec:adverbial-inchoative-los]), it appears that continuative *weiter-* can basically be used with all verbs as long as it makes sense semantically to continue the activity as described by the verb.
+However, other kinds of verbs are likewise widespread, including transitive verbs.
+Similar to inchoative *los-* as discussed previously ([@sec:adverbial-inchoative-los]), with intransitive verbs it seems like continuative *weiter-* is basically used with agentive intransitives ('unergative verbs', see [@sec:participles-restrictions]).

 Among the transitive verbs listed below there are various verbs that also have preverbs, like *ver-* in *weiterverfolgen* 'to continue pursuing' or *weiterverarbeiten* 'to continue processing'.
 Resultative adjectives cannot be used together with preverbs (see [@sec:adverbial-resultative-predicates]), so this again indicates that *weiter-* is grammaticalising into an aspect marker.
 However, there are still strong restrictions on such *weiter*+preverb combinations.
 First, only verb prefixes appear to be possible (e.g. *be-* or *ver-*).
 Verb particles are not attested (e.g. *an-* or *auf-*).
 Second, most attested examples are strongly lexicalised, like *weiterverwenden* 'to continue using', which is not transparently related anymore to *wenden* 'to turn'.

 With ditransitive verbs, like *empfehlen* 'to recommend' [@next a], the preverbial *weiterempfehlen* [@next b] has a slightly different semantics.
-It means approximately 'to repeat the recommendation'.
+It means approximately 'to repeat the recommendation to somebody else'.
 Also, the dative recipient is remapped to an *an* prepositional phrase (i.e. dative antipassive).
 For these reasons I consider this to be a different construction that will be discussed in [@sec:adverbial-dative-antipassive].

 ::: ex
 - Ich empfehle dir diesen Kuchen.